Protective leg boots on a horse for jumping.

 Ankle boots, also known as fetlock boots, are made specifically for the hind legs.
 They are shorter than other boots and designed to protect the fetlock joint from interference, where the horse hits the inside of one fetlock with the opposite hoof.
 This is common in jumpers, especially as they push off the ground and bring their hind legs forward over a fence.
 Ankle boots are often paired with open front or tendon boots on the front legs to create a complete protective system for the show ring, ensuring every leg is covered and supported.

-How to Choose the Right Boots for Your Horse
+How to Choose the Best Horse Leg Protection

 Picking the right jumping boots can feel like a big decision, but it really comes down to four key things: fit, material, your horse's specific job, and breathability.
 Getting these elements right ensures your horse is not only protected but also comfortable, allowing them to perform their best.
 Let’s walk through how to find the perfect pair for your partner.